jonrau1/ElectricEye/README.md

 - No way to dynamically change Severity.
 All Severity Label's in Security Hub come from a conversion of `Severity.Normalized` which ranges from 1-100, to modify these values you will need to fork and modify to fit your organization's definition of severity based on threat modeling and risk appetite for certain configurations.

-- DocumentDB and RDS Describe APIs bleed over each other's information, leading to failed RDS checks that are really DocDB and vice versa.
-The only recourse is to continually archive these findings.
-The root of a DocumentDB ARN is from RDS, [as described here](https://docs.aws.amazon.com/documentdb/latest/developerguide/documentdb-arns.html#documentdb-arns-constructing).

 - No tag-based scoping or exemption process out of the box.
 You will need to manually archive these, remove checks not pertinent to you and/or create your own automation to automatically archive findings for resources that shouldn't be in-scope.

-- Some resources, such as Elasticsearch Service, cannot be remediated after creation for some checks and will continue to show as non-compliant until you manually migrate them, or create automation to auto-archive these findings.
+- Some resources, such as Elasticsearch Service, cannot be changed after creation for some checks and will continue to show as non-compliant until you manually migrate them, or create automation to auto-archive these findings.

 - CloudFormation checks are noisy, consider deleting the `AWS_CloudFormation_Auditor.py` file unless your organization mandates the usage of Drift detection and Alarm based monitoring for stack rollbacks.